-Data show that the average engagement ring prices are continuing to increase year by year.
-Taylor Lanore, diamond consultant and engagement ring designer for Lauren B. Fine Jewelry and Diamonds, estimates that on average in 2017, guys spend about $7,000 on the engagement ring.
-But, some spend a lot less and some spend a whole lot more (Justin Theroux, for example, forked over about half a mil on Jennifer Aniston's rock—hello!).
-It all depends entirely on your fiancé-to-be's financial situation.
-"Spend whatever you're comfortable with—there's no reason to go into debt," says Lanore.
+Brides's American Wedding Study found that the average amount couples spent on an engagement ring in 2020 was $3,756, which is less than the $7,829 average couples spent in 2018.
+However, some to-be-weds spend a lot less and some spend a whole lot more.
+According to Lanore, it all depends entirely on your fiancé-to-be's financial situation.
+"Spend whatever you're comfortable with—there's no reason to go into debt," she says.
 "It also depends on your partner's preferences.
-If she wants something very minimal, it's hard to spend a lot.
-But if she wants a big stone, it's still very doable.
+If she (or he) wants something very minimal, it's hard to spend a lot.
+But if she (or he) wants a big stone, it's still very doable.
 There are ways to accomplish any look for any budget."

 Engagement Ring Cost Myths

-Finding a cheaper diamond online.
-Lanore says it's actually riskier to shop for diamonds online because there are far more low quality stones to select from, which isn’t always obvious to the untrained eye.
+Lanore says it's riskier to shop for diamonds online because there are far more low-quality stones to select from, which isn’t always obvious to the untrained eye.
 Instead, she recommends going straight to the source.
-"After 100 incorrect self diagnoses thanks to WebMD, I can safely say it’s best to consult the pros for your needs," says Lanore.
-"There are a lot of tricks to know for each diamond cut and shape—it is a science, after all!
+"It’s best to consult the pros for your needs," says Lanore.
+"There are a lot of tricks to know for each diamond cut and shape—it is a science, after all.
 I highly recommend contacting a diamond consultant to assist in center stone selection."
-These experts can help you work with the "Four C's" to get the best possible diamond for your budget.
-If you can't find a local consultant, there are plenty of companies you can use remotely.
+These experts can help you work with the "Four Cs" to get the best possible diamond for your budget.
+If you can't find a local diamond consultant, there are plenty of companies you can use remotely.